tduncan/tduncan.github.io/_posts/2020-04-28-gradle-using-junit-5.md

 There is a bit to unpack here, so let's take a moment to explain what we're seeing.
-The `dependencies` block is the section of the build script where we declare what libraries we will be using.
+The `dependencies` block is the section of the build script where we declare which libraries we will be using.
 Gradle will use this information to download the libraries and include them on our project classpath.
-Gradle will also handle downloading the including any libraries required by our dependencies.
+Gradle will also handle downloading and including any libraries required by our dependencies.
 These are referred to as transitive dependencies.

 From where does Gradle download these libraries?
 Great question!